eonil/CocoaProgrammaticHowtoCollection/NonUIStuffsExamples/BuildingUmbrellaFramework/README.md

-`F1` and `F2` are subframework which will be nested into an umbrella framework `Umbrella1`.
+`F1` and `F2` are subframeworks which will be nested into an umbrella framework `Umbrella1`.